ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Enhancement for 0.17.b23

+Removed edit->options tabs for Box, Text, and TextButton since now you should edit theme inside GUIsliceBuilder/templates guislice_themes.json If you understand json syntax you can add your own theme or simply edit the GUIslice version.

 ### Bug Fix 0.17.b22
 - Bug Fix for Flash based checkbox and radio buttons with callback enabled.